MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/across-how-use-financials-data-source-powerapps.md

    > [!NOTE]
 >    Once you have successfully connected to [!INCLUDE[d365fin](includes/d365fin_md.md)], you will not be prompted again for the OData URL, username, or password.

-At this point, you have successfully connected to your Dynamics 365 data and are ready to begin building your PowerApp.
+At this point, you have successfully connected to your Finance and Operations, Business edition data and are ready to begin building your PowerApp.
 For more information, see the [PowerApps documentation](https://powerapps.microsoft.com/tutorials/getting-started/).

 ## <a name="see-also"></a>See Also
 [Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]](index.md)